JamiuShaibu/react-language-selector-lite/README.md

 ## Features

-- Select from a comprehensive list of languages.
+- Select from a comprehensive list of over 184 languages.
 - Search functionality to quickly find languages.
 - Supports light and dark themes.
 - Fully customizable labels and placeholders.
 - Option to include detailed language information.
 - Flexible sorting and filtering of languages.
 - Licensed under MIT.

+---

+### About ISO 639 Macrolanguage

+**ISO 639** is a set of international standards that lists short codes for language names.
+The ISO 639-1 and ISO 639-2 codes are primarily used, and these codes cover the majority of languages in the world.
+This package uses ISO 639 macrolanguages to ensure comprehensive and accurate representation of languages.

+For more information about ISO 639 macrolanguage, visit the [Wikipedia page](https://en.wikipedia.org/wiki/ISO_639_macrolanguage).

 ---